mzattera/v4j/docs/005/index.md

 [v4j library](https://github.com/mzattera/v4j#ivtff) and accessible using `VoynichFactory` factory methods.

+## Comparisons with Previous Works

+I am not the first one analyzing the internal structure of Voynich words.

+After writing this notes, I realized Philip Neal published a [very similar concept](http://philipneal.net/voynichsources/transcription_neva_spaced/), but restricted to a single page (f103r).
+His point was that this could be the result of using a grille to produce the text, something similar to the more complete approach from [Rugg](../bibilo.md).
+Neal also proposes a NEVA transcription: "_NEVA, combines the strengths of EVA and voyn101 by using Unicode to add diacritics to the EVA character set, and is stored as UTF8 instead of individual bytes_".
+As I am unable to download a description of the transcription alphabet, I cannot evaluate how close this is to the Slot alphabet.
+It seams Neal did not extended the analysis to the whole Voynich.

+One day I will create a [working note](../006) to compare this analysis with others.

 ## Conclusions

 - Majority of words in the Voynich exhibits an inner structure described here, where terms can be represented as composed by 12 "slots" that can be left empty or